 Working with Visual Studio Code and Dynamics 365 Business Central you can benefit from Rapid Application Development (RAD) on large code projects.
 RAD allows faster development on projects with a large number of files by doing a delta compilation and publishing only on those application objects that have changed during development in Visual Studio Code.
 RAD publishing is an interim state and does not replace a full publish.

 The files that have been changed by the application developer within Visual Studio Code are persisted in a special RAD (.rad) file during builds.
 This file is saved in the .vscode folder of the code project.
 RAD changes are the changes of application objects within a RAD session.
 Only application objects, page customization objects, and profile objects are handled for RAD.
 RAD changes will not be persisted during save, only during build, publish, and debug.

 If you change many files and close Visual Studio Code without a build (Ctrl+Shift+B), publish (Ctrl+F5, Ctrl+Shift+F5) or debug (F5, Shift+F5) all the RAD changes will be lost.
 This means that if you, in the next Visual Studio Code session perform a RAD publishing, this is done on the latest changes and not the prior changes.
 This can lead to an incomplete published package if it succeeds.
 It is therefore a best practice to do a regular publish.
 You can always check the RAD file in the code project to see what application objects are going to be changed during publishing.

 In scenarios when application IDs are renamed, or refactored it is also a best practice to first do a full publishing, and then a RAD publishing for the consecutive changes.
 RAD does not check for application ID changes and ID changes can occur in a wrongly published application.

 A RAD published file will not contain the following files that are normally packaged during regular publishing:

-- custom word and report rdlc layout files
+- Custom word and report rdl layout files

 There are two commands for starting a RAD-based action.